As an ASP, you can enable WhatsApp functionality for your customers through the WhatsApp channel of the Sinch Conversation API.

 Click the Overview tab under WhatsApp.

-You must either select or create a partner solution to use with your customer.
+You must either select or create a partner solution to use with your customers.

 If you have not yet set up a partner solution, enter a meaningful name in the Meta solution partner name field.
 Then, click Continue with Facebook.